joseandrestrujillo/astro-shop/README.md

 The project should now be running at http://localhost:4321.

 ## Future Development
-The plan for future development includes building a backend with Node.js and Express to replace the current Fake Store API.
-This will allow for more control and customization of the data served to the frontend.
+The plan for future development includes building a backend with Bun and Express to replace the current Fake Store API.

 ## Contributing
 As an open-source project, we welcome contributions of all forms.